 is commutative. \end{definition}

 \begin{definition} Let $g,n,d$ be natural numbers.
-The category of level structures of genus $g$, length $n$ and degree $d$, $\mathfrak{LS}_{g,n,d}$, is the category fibered in groupoids over $\textrm{Sch}$ whose objects are families of level structures $\mathfrak{g}$ and where morphisms $\mathfrak{g}_1\rightarrow \mathfrak{g}_2$ are triples $(u,f,\phi)$ as above.
-The structure morphism $\mathfrak{LS}_{g,n,d}\rightarrow \textrm{Sch}$ is the forgetful map that sends $\mathfrak{g}$ to the base scheme $S$. \end{definition}
+The category of level structures of genus $g$, length $n$ and degree $d$, $\mathfrak{LS}_{g,n,d}$, is the category fibered in groupoids over $\Sch$ whose objects are families of level structures $\mathfrak{g}$ and where morphisms $\mathfrak{g}_1\rightarrow \mathfrak{g}_2$ are triples $(u,f,\phi)$ as above.
+The structure morphism $\mathfrak{LS}_{g,n,d}\rightarrow \Sch$ is the forgetful map that sends $\mathfrak{g}$ to the base scheme $S$. \end{definition}

-Our aim now is to show that the Goppa map, $\Goppa_{g,n,d}$, defined in the last section admits a functorial generalization.
-More precisely, we will prove that, if $n>d>2g-2$, there is a morphism of categories fibered in groupoids over $\textrm{Sch}$,
+Our aim is to show that the Goppa map $\Goppa_{g,n,d}$ defined in the previous section admits a functorial generalization (Proposition~\ref{prop:goppa-morphism-functorial}).
+More precisely, we prove that if $n>d>2g-2$, there is a morphism of categories fibered in groupoids over $\Sch$,

-with $k=1-g+d,$ whose restriction to $\k$-valued points coincides with the Goppa map.
-To define this morphism we have to specify what do we associate to each object $\mathfrak{g}$.
+with $k=1-g+d$, whose restriction to $\k$-valued points coincides with the Goppa map.
+To define this morphism we have to specify what we associate to each object $\mathfrak{g}$.
 Let $\mathfrak{g}$ be a family of level structures (\ref{def:level}).
 From $\mathfrak{g}$ we get an exact sequence